[Editor’s note: This article is regularly updated to include the most relevant information available.]

-Heading into the new year, all investors want to know what stocks they should be buying for 2020.
+Heading into a new year, all investors want to know is what stocks they should be buying.

-Without further ado, then, let’s take a look at my list of the top stocks to buy for 2020.
+Without further ado, then, let’s take a look where these top stocks to buy for 2020 are going next.

 Top Stocks to Buy for 2020: Facebook (FB)